groundlight/python-sdk/docs/docs/guide/4-submitting-image-queries.md

 image_query = gl.ask_ml(detector=detector, image="path/to/image.jpg")
 # highlight-end
 ```

+When using this method, low-confidence Image Queries will still be escalated to human review - this allows our models to continue to improve over time.

 ### Submit an ImageQuery asynchronously
 `ask_async` is a convenience method for submitting an `ImageQuery` asynchronously.
 This is equivalent to calling `submit_image_query` with `want_async=True` and `wait=0`.
 Use `get_image_query` to retrieve the `result` of the ImageQuery.